-Transactions or services that can be of offered remotely have been moved on-line.
-Measures are instituted to assure acc limitations and/or are at high risk in pu cess to goods and services for customers who have mobility ublic spaces. luded above should be listed on separate pages, ss should attach to this document. which the busines Y which the busines ss should attach to this document.
-Ye B which the busines ss should attach to this document.
-Ye Be which the busines ou may contact the following persor usiness Contact Name: ss should attach to this document.
+- Services that are critical to the customers/clients have been prioritized. - Transactions or services that can be offered remotely have been moved on-line. - Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.

+Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

+You may contact the following person with any questions or comments about this protocol: